Oxford and Cambridge: An Insider's Guide to Applying

 Contrary to many popular myths about the interviews, there are no tricks or mind games involved.
 The interview is for tutors to get a sense of how you react to new situations and how you process the information available.

-It is not a matter of how quickly — or even whether — you arrive at the right answer.
+It is not a matter of how quickly — or even whether — you arrive at a particular answer.
 There may not even be a right answer.
 The tutors just want to get an insight in to how you think, and how you apply your knowledge and skills.

 - Choose a course you are really passionate about.